Step Back in Time

 Mr. Stout adored the Island of Happy Days.
 When he was dying in California in 1927, he to reach his island so he could see it one last time.
 Unfortunately, he only made it as far as Rice Lake before passing away.
 His wife and family continued to enjoy the island until Mrs. Stout’s death in 1949, when it was sold to a succession of owners.

-At one point, Bing Crosby was part owner via a real estate investment company.
+At one point, Pat Boone was part owner via a real estate investment company.
 The current owners purchased the island in the mid-1990s, built five additional cabins on it, and established the resort operation you enjoy today.
 We don’t know what Mr. Stout would think about our policy of welcoming all who come here (and never intentionally capsizing anyone), but we know he would appreciate the love that we — and our visitors — have for this breathtakingly beautiful retreat.
 It is, as he knew it to be, the Island of Happy Days.

 The Man Behind the Island: Frank Deming Stout